Pesonet1/gis_docker/mapproxy/README.md

 $ su $USER_NAME -c "mapproxy-seed -f mapproxy.yaml -s seed.yaml --progress-file .mapproxy_seed_progress"
 ```

 This will take several hours to complete.
-After this background should be available on client app.¨
+After this background layer should be available on client app.